EastBayEv/GitHubPages/README.md

 # GitHubPages - Part of SSDS's Bash Bootcamp 2023

-Kickstart your Winter Quarter with SSDS’s Bash Bootcamp!

 This 4-hour data science project will boost your data science confidence through transferrable skills essential for the modern, data-driven job market.

 Here you will learn the basics of the: 1) Bash programming language, 2) SQLite database engine, 3) Git for version control, and 4) free static GitHub Pages.